pombredanne/centidb/docs/concepts.rst

 +++++++++++++

-Clustering is not only beneficial to performance, it may also be used to express hierarchical entity reliationships directly in the storage engine.
+Clustering is not only beneficial to performance, it may also be used to express hierarchical entity relationships directly in the storage engine.
 Consider a classical SQL table:

     .. csv-table:: Disk Folder Structure